 WHAT IS BELONGING?

-During Year Two of Belonging, I AM HERE will explore how women find and maintain their sense of belonging in our changing rural landscape, culminating in an interactive public installation in downtown Nevada City.
-I AM HERE is, ultimately, a community conversation - a way to connect, explore and empower.
+Now in Year Two of Belonging, I AM HERE explores how women find and maintain their sense of belonging in our changing rural landscape.
+Culminating in an interactive public installation in downtown Nevada City, I AM HERE is, ultimately, a community conversation - a way to connect, explore and empower.

 I AM HERE